wifiknight45/psychic-tribble/README.md

 curl localhost:5000/calendar
 Replace <EVENT_ID>, <TS_ID>, <USER_ID> with the UUIDs returned by earlier calls.

+XIV.
 Scaling & Next Steps
-Persistent Storage
+a) Persistent Storage

-Migrate from in-memory dicts to a relational database (PostgreSQL/MySQL) or NoSQL (MongoDB).
+b) Migrate from in-memory dicts to a relational database (PostgreSQL/MySQL) or NoSQL (MongoDB).

-Use SQLAlchemy or a similar ORM for data modeling and migrations.
+c) Use SQLAlchemy or a similar ORM for data modeling and migrations.

-Authentication & Authorization
+d) Authentication & Authorization

-Integrate JWT or OAuth2 for user sign-up/login.
+e) Integrate JWT or OAuth2 for user sign-up/login.

-Protect endpoints so only authenticated clients can create/assign.
+f) Protect endpoints so only authenticated clients can create/assign.

 Web & Mobile Frontend

-Build a React/Next.js or Vue.js web dashboard for interactive scheduling.
+a) Build a React/Next.js or Vue.js web dashboard for interactive scheduling.

-Use React Native or Flutter for mobile apps.
+b) Use React Native or Flutter for mobile apps.

 Deployment & Scaling

-Containerize with Docker.
+a) Containerize with Docker.

-Orchestrate with Kubernetes for high availability.
+b) Orchestrate with Kubernetes for high availability.

-Use a WSGI server (Gunicorn/uWSGI) behind NGINX.
+c) Use a WSGI server (Gunicorn/uWSGI) behind NGINX.

 Real-time Updates

-Add WebSocket support (e.g., Flask-SocketIO) for live calendar pushes.
+a) Add WebSocket support (e.g., Flask-SocketIO) for live calendar pushes.

-Implement notifications (email, SMS, push) on new assignments.
+b) Implement notifications (email, SMS, push) on new assignments.

-This README captures the MVP logic, API contract, and next-step blueprint for growing into a full-featured scheduling platform across mobile, desktop, and web.
+This README was designed to capture the Minimum Viable Product (aka MVP) logic, API contract, and next-step blueprint for growing the app (codenamed "psychic-tribble" aka "psychic-tribble.py") into a full-featured scheduling platform across mobile, desktop, and web interfaces etc.